coolprobn/prabinpoudel.com.np/src/posts/book-reviews/the-4-hour-workweek.md

 ## Beyond Repair

 - "All courses of action are risky, so prudence is not in avoiding danger (it’s impossible), but calculating risk and acting decisively.
 Make mistakes of ambition and not mistakes of sloth.
-Develop the strength to do bold things, not the strength to suffer." — NICCOLÒ MACHIAVELLI, The
+Develop the strength to do bold things, not the strength to suffer." — Niccolo Machiavelli, The
 Prince

 ## Pride and punishment